- 09:30 - 10:00

 The core of these sessions is to explore, together with experts, the opportunities and challenges within the different themes.
 In doing so, we examine how 4TU.Health can respond to these developments: as a discussion partner for researchers, in a coordinating role, or in other ways that contribute to collaboration and impact.

-2. Risk-based lifEstyle Change: daily-lifE moNiToring and Recommendations (RECENTRE): Collaborative Pathways for Cancer and Obesity Care
+2. Risk-based lifestyle change: daily-lifE moNiToring and Recommendations (RECENTRE): Collaborative Pathways for Cancer and Obesity Care

 This session, hosted by the 4TU.RECENTRE program focuses on advancing remote health monitoring for individuals living with cancer or obesity.
 We will present current RECENTRE initiatives that integrate technology, data, and patient-centred design to support health within the home environment.
 Participants from policy, research, industry, healthcare, startâups, and funding agencies will engage in interactive breakout discussions to identify future needs, barriers, and opportunities.
 Together, we will explore how multidisciplinary collaboration can accelerate responsible innovation and improve longâterm health outcomes.